Skip to content

 Screens

-All the screens in the app can be resized and closed.
-To resize, use the “+” and “-“ buttons or pinch to zoom.
-To hide, use the “X” button.
-They can also be shown or hidden by using the “SCRN” button that appears once logs are open or via Menu/Screen option
+All screens in the app can be resized or closed.
+Use the “+” and “-“ buttons, or pinch to zoom, to resize them.
+Use the “X” button to hide a screen.
+Screens can also be shown or hidden with the “SCRN” button once logs are open, or through Menu > Screen.

-The Files Screen shows all the logs available to the app.
-All the basic info about the log and the GPS track of it.
+The Files Screen shows all logs available to the app, together with their basic information and GPS tracks.

-IMPORT – opens a file browser to select logs to import
+IMPORT opens the file browser so you can choose logs to import.

-Click the logs to open or close them.
-Selected files turn into blue color.
+Tap a log to open or close it.
+Selected files turn blue.

-While scrolling through the list of files, the map view shows the places where the logs on the screen were logged.
-The date range of visible logs is displayed on top of the File Screen
+While you scroll through the file list, the map view shows where the currently visible logs were recorded.
+The date range of those visible logs is shown at the top of the Files Screen.

 Path Screen

-Click here for more details on Path Screen
+See more details about the Path Screen here

 Path Window